Written by Silvana Lucido-BalestrieriUpdated on March 30, 2026

 UCaaS vs. CCaaS: What’s the Key Difference?

-By the end of 2024, 74% of new Unified Communications adopted by organizations will be cloud-based*.
-To avoid regretful purchases, find out which alternative is best for your business.
+By the end of 2026, 74% of new Unified Communications adopted by organizations will be cloud-based*.
+But choosing the right solution isn’t always straightforward.

 However, while they are designed with similar infrastructure, they serve different purposes and teams.
 Let’s take a look at how they measure up against their core principles.